christianalfoni/impact/docs/giving-up-react.md

 After the summer of 2014 I quit my job as a consultant.
 Up to that point I had worked on several projects, amongst those building a highly interactive web based switchboard for mobile phones.
 It would take events from the GSM network to produce your call state, show queues of callers, conference calls, sms, phonebooks, call groups, outlook sync etc. It was all written in JavaScript and we used no frameworks.
 It gave me a solid understanding of the language and how to organise and scale code.

 I must have been a magnet to productivity tools, cause that is all I have been working on since.
-Managing a a lot of client state due to complex user interfaces that has a high degree of interactivity.
+Managing a lot of client state due to complex user interfaces that has a high degree of interactivity.
 To manage all this I built tools like [Cerebral](https://cerebraljs.com/), later [Overmind](https://overmindjs.org/) and written a myriad of articles like [Value comparison VS mutation tracking](https://medium.com/itnext/updating-uis-value-comparison-vs-mutation-tracking-9f6fe912dd9a), [Reducing the pain of developing apps](https://medium.com/@christianalfoni/reducing-the-pain-of-developing-apps-cd10b2e6a83c), [UI as an implementation detail](https://medium.com/swlh/ui-as-an-implementation-detail-7fb9f952fb43) etc. My most recent work has been at [CodeSandbox](https://codesandbox.io).

 In this article I am going to share some strong opinions and even though these opinions are based on my experience with React, it is also based on the types of applications I have been building.
 React is a tool I honestly owe my whole career to.
 Please keep this in mind as you read on.